-When we speak about experiencing ‘rejection’ we may not be referring to out-right rejection, we may be referring to the subtle ways in which we are made to feel insignificant or unimportant.
-It is to be treated as if you have little or no value.
-When we experience this, whether it be from biological family or spiritual family (or even an unbeliever, for that matter!), it can cause us irreparable damage.
+When we speak about experiencing ‘rejection’, we may not be referring to out-right rejection, but to the more subtle ways in which we are made to feel insignificant or unimportant, or treated as if we have little or no value.
+When we experience this, whether it be from biological or spiritual family (or even an unbeliever), it can cause irreparable damage.

-Sometimes this harmful behaviour is a consequence of a communication style which is performance based.
-The antagonizer seeks to intimidate a person by revealing their weaknesses and failures and in this way they produce shame in their victim’s heart.
+Sometimes this harmful behaviour is a consequence of a communication style which is performance-based.
+The antagoniser seeks to intimidate a person by revealing their weaknesses and failures, thereby producing shame in their victim’s heart.
 This gives the one inflicting the shame a false sense of importance and security.

 By this harsh, condescending behaviour, our identity is belittled as well as our true purpose in God.
-In fact the same could be said of the person responsible for the cruel behaviour!
-If we let it, this kind of abuse can affect our intimacy with God and it can potentially break relationships with all parties affected by the toxic behaviour.
+In fact, the same could be said of the person responsible for the cruel behaviour!
+If we let it, this kind of abuse can affect our intimacy with God and potentially break relationships with all parties affected by the toxic behaviour.